 Two lines of response are open.
 The first appeals to the thriving empirical research program in “spatial hearing” (see, e.g., Blauert 1997).
 Scientists aim to discover the cues and perceptual mechanisms that ground spatial audition, such as interaural time and level differences, secondary and reverberant signals, and head-related transfer functions.
 Audition clearly cannot match vision’s singular acuity—vision’s resolution limit is nearly two orders of magnitude better than audition’s (Blauert 1997, 38–9).
 Nevertheless, this research strongly supports the claim that human subjects auditorily perceive such spatial characteristics as direction and distance.

 Strawson claims that a purely auditory experience would be non-spatial.
 By “purely auditory experience” Strawson means an exclusively auditory experience, or an auditory experience in absence of experience associated with any other modality.
-Given the mechanisms of spatial hearing, however, it is empirically implausible that a normal acoustic environment with rich spatial cues would fail to produce even a minimally spatial purely auditory experience.
+However, if any modality in isolation ever could ground spatial experience, audition could.
+On one hand, given the mechanisms of spatial hearing, it is empirically implausible that a normal acoustic environment with rich spatial cues would fail to produce even a minimally spatial purely auditory experience.
 Even listening only to stereo headphones could produce a directional auditory experience.
-If any modality in isolation ever could ground spatial experience, audition could.
 On the other hand, it does seem possible that there could be a non-spatial but impoverished exclusively auditory experience if no binaural or other spatial cues were present.
 But similarly impoverished, non-spatial experiences seem possible for other modalities.
 Consider visually experiencing a uniform gray ganzfeld, or floating weightlessly in a uniformly warm bath.
 Neither provides the materials for spatial concepts, so neither differs from audition in this respect.
-One might contend that we therefore lack a good reason to think that, in contrast to a purely visual or tactile experience, a purely auditory experience would be an entirely non-spatial experience.
+One might contend that we therefore lack a good reason to think that, in contrast to a purely visual or tactile experience, a purely auditory experience would be an entirely non-spatial experience (see O’Callaghan 2010).

 Nudds (2001) suggests another way to understand the claim, and interprets Strawson as making an observation about the internal structure of audition: